Signs and symptoms of ADHD in preschool children

 The following behavioral patterns may indicate that your child could have ADHD:

-- An inability to sit still when required to
+- An inability to sit still when required to.

-- A tendency to run around or climb in situations where such behavior is not appropriate
+- A tendency to run around or climb in situations where such behavior is not appropriate.

-- Delayed ability to walk
+- Delayed ability to walk.

-- Balance or vision problems during early childhood
+- Balance or vision problems during early childhood.

-- Difficulty following directions, even simple ones
+- Difficulty following directions, even simple ones.

-- Difficulty controlling impulses
+- Difficulty controlling impulses.

-- A tendency to become angry easily
+- A tendency to become angry easily.

-- A tendency to lash out at or hit other children
+- A tendency to lash out at or hit other children.

-- Interrupting conversations or other children during game play
+- Interrupting conversations or other children during gameplay.

-- Constant movement, and an inability to focus on a single activity for more than a few minutes
+- Constant movement and an inability to focus on a single activity for more than a few minutes.

-These symptoms will typically continue into the child’s school-aged years, at which time he or she will likely develop a tendency to blurt out answers in class, talk excessively, or be generally disruptive during lessons.
+These symptoms will typically continue into the child’s school-aged years, at which time he or she will likely develop a tendency to blurt out answers in class, talk excessively or be generally disruptive during lessons.
 Because impulse control is a definitive symptom of ADHD, disciplinary measures will generally fail to curb these types of behaviors.
 Many times, parents become aware of the possibility that their child has ADHD through reports from the child’s teacher.

 Diagnostic Criteria for ADHD

 The presence of the aforementioned symptoms does not necessarily mean that your child has ADHD or will develop ADHD.
-Keep in mind that in order for a child to be diagnosed with ADHD, the following criteria must be met:
+Keep in mind that for a child to be diagnosed with ADHD, the following criteria must be met:

-- Multiple symptoms from either the “predominantly hyperactive” or the “predominantly inattentive” ADHD subtype must be observed
+- Multiple symptoms from either the “predominantly hyperactive” or the “predominantly inattentive” ADHD subtype must be observed.

 If your child continues to show signs and symptoms of ADHD, or if the symptoms become increasingly intense as the child gets older, speak to your family doctor.
 Being proactive about diagnosis and treatment is the best way to keep symptoms under control and help your child enjoy a normal, active and productive childhood.